r-smith/vmPing/README.md

 Recent Changes
 --------------
+### Version 1.3.14
+* __Portable mode.__ Previously, your configuration file had to be stored at %LocalAppData%\vmPing\vmPing.xml.
+The configuration file includes all favorites, aliases, and default settings for the application.
+Now vmPing.xml can reside in the same folder as the application, making everything easily portable.
+Additionally for new users, a simple prompt is displayed if you do anything that would require saving an initial config file.
+The prompt informs of config file creation, and gives an opportunity to select portable mode if you want your config file created alongside vmPing.exe.
+* There's a whole new look to the traceroute window.
+Check it out.
+An MTR feature isn't there yet, but should follow in a future release.

 ### Version 1.3.12
 * __New multi-address input.__ Access using the keyboard shortcut F2 or by clicking the option in vmPing's menu.
 This displays a window with a multi-line textbox.
 Type your target addresses one per line or comma-separated, click OK, and vmPing populates with your targets and immediately begins pinging.
 So simple.
 If you have a text file containing addresses, just drag and drop it onto the window.
 * Column count can now be set to anything (within the limits).
 Previously the column count could never be set higher than the number of probes.
 This has always annoyed me.
 Now you can choose any column count and it'll stick.
 An example would be: Two probes.
 Set column count to four. vmPing displays two columns since there's only two probes.
 But as you add more probes, new columns will be made until the four column count is satisfied.